16412 S. 30th Avenue

 http://www.afeservices.com/pg_popup1.php

-Alliance Federated Energy (AFE) is developing Project Apollo, a 25MW renewable energy project located in Milwaukee, Wisconsin.Join Huston Environmental Services for Earth Hour on March 27, 2010.
-Sign up here to pass the word:
+Alliance Federated Energy (AFE) is developing Project Apollo, a 25MW renewable energy project located in Milwaukee, Wisconsin.Mar 15, 2010

 Procter & Gamble (P&G) announced today the U.S. expansion of "Future Friendly", an environmental responsibility and Consumer Education platform it first introduced at the 2009 Clinton Global Initiative.
 The multi-brand initiative brings together the power of trusted brands like Tide, Pampers, PUR, Duracell and others for a simple mission: to help mainstream consumers save water, waste and energy at home.
 A full media platform, including an extensive social networking and consumer engagement component, will be deployed starting the week of March 29, 2010.